Nuestra Señora de Gracia Church: Later history

 Reconstruction of the entire Philippines, particularly its infrastructures, started at the end of World War II in 1945.
 During those time, authorities of the Archdiocese of Manila then started to find resources to reconstruct old edifices, particularly the Manila Cathedral.

 Since the Augustinians sold (or lend) one of its holdings in Metro Manila, particularly the Nuestra Señora de Guadalupe Shrine (formerly known), the Archdiocese of Manila took initiative to use the old stones of the old monastery to be taken to Intramuros for the rehabilitation of the Manila Cathedral.

-Soon after the reconstruction period, the Augustinians were then recalled to their own house on June 29, 1970, after an agreement was concluded between the Archbishop of Manila, Rufino Cardinal Santos, and the Vicar of the Augustinians in the Philippines, Fr.
-Casimiro García, O.S.A.
+Soon after the reconstruction period, the Augustinians were then recalled, 75 years after they left, to their own house on June 29, 1970, after an agreement was concluded between the Archbishop of Manila, Cardinal Rufino Santos, and the vicar of the Augustinians in the Philippines, Casimiro García.
 They inherited a concrete-made convent and the ruins of the church.
 With assistance from the province and donations from parishioners, the Augustinians have since rebuilt the sanctuary of Guadalupe.
+Fr.
+Arsenio Pioquinto revived the church amid the nightly stoning of Casa del Clero, with the aid of Makati Mayor Nemesio Yabut.
 The reconstruction and rehabilitation of the entire complex was completed in 1972.
+In 1974, Fr.
+William Araña, the new parish priest began the church restoration.
+In 1983, Fr.
+Rodolfo Arreza, as prior in 1983 transformed the old Casa del Clero, as the San "Agustin Seminary" for minor college seminarians.
+In 1984, the church and monastery were under the New Augustinian's Province of Santo Niño de Cebu.
+In 1988, Fr.
+Marcelino Malanabut was appointed parish priest until he was succeeded by Fr.
+Nicolas Echeveria.